blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Antisemitic Quotes from the Talmud Debunked.md

+Many of these quotations are not from the text, but a rewritten interpretation of the text to serve a narrative.

 **Claim: "Adam had sexual intercourse with all the animals in the Garden of Eden."
 Yebamoth 63a.**
 **Truth:** It was a hypothesis about what Adam did before he had Eve.